 Take hydrocodone and chlorpheniramine polistirex only as directed by your doctor.
 Do not take more of it, do not take it more often, and do not take it for a longer time than your doctor ordered.
 If too much of hydrocodone and chlorpheniramine polistirex is taken for a long time, it may become habit-forming (causing mental or physical dependence) or cause an overdose.

-hydrocodone and chlorpheniramine polistirex comes with a patient information leaflet.
+Hydrocodone and chlorpheniramine polistirex comes with a Medication Guide.
 Read and follow these instructions carefully.
 Ask your doctor if you have any questions.

 You may take the extended-release suspension with or without food.

-Measure the extended-release suspension with a marked measuring spoon, oral syringe, or medicine cup.
+Shake the extended-release suspension well before each use.
+Measure the dose with a marked measuring spoon, oral syringe, or medicine cup.
 The average household teaspoon may not hold the right amount of liquid.
 Rinse the dosing spoon or measuring device with water after each use.

 Swallow the extended-release capsule whole.
 Do not crush, break, or chew it.

 Do not mix hydrocodone and chlorpheniramine polistirex with liquids or other medicines.

 The dose of hydrocodone and chlorpheniramine polistirex will be different for different patients.
 Follow your doctor's orders or the directions on the label.
 The following information includes only the average doses of hydrocodone and chlorpheniramine polistirex.
 If your dose is different, do not change it unless your doctor tells you to do so.

 The amount of medicine that you take depends on the strength of the medicine.
 Also, the number of doses you take each day, the time allowed between doses, and the length of time you take the medicine depend on the medical problem for which you are using the medicine.